-The lower the energy density, the more transmission and copper per unit is needed.
-All modern markets, particularly urban, have exhibited transmission avoidance behaviors that lead to NG’s share dominance after 2000.
+The lower the energy density, the more transmission, and copper per unit of energy is needed.
+All modern markets, particularly urban, have exhibited transmission avoidance behaviors leading to natural gas’ increasing market dominance since 2000.

 Increased kWh cost

-Inducing in practice large-scale NG deployment
+Inducing in practice large-scale natural gas deployment

 Higher cost of capital

 In total, these costs are penetration killers.
-In order the correct these issues on average, Wind and Solar ICC would increase to $15,000/KW.
-Without the stability Adaptive Hydro and other GenH technologies can deliver without storage, RE is still at a massive disadvantage and is actively creating ever more advantage for fossil fuels.
-At 90+% capacity factor, most of RE’s economic issues go away, since amortization is maximized and the cost of capital borrowed halves from 10% to 5%, due to increased stability in the output.
+In order to correct these issues on average, wind and solar power's initial capital cost would have to increase to $15,000/KW.
+Without the stability Adaptive Hydroᵀᴹ and other GenH technologies can deliver without storage, renewables are still at a massive disadvantage and are actively creating ever more advantages for fossil fuels.
+At 90+% capacity factor, most of renewables' economic issues go away, since amortization is maximized and the cost of capital borrowed halves from 10% to 5%, due to increased stability in the output.